 Winter light displays are one of the most popular seasonal treats across Japan.
 Residents are treated to free colourful illuminations in streets, parks, train stations, shopping centers and other public spaces.
 Sometimes there will also be one-off events although you’ll usually need to buy a ticket for these.
 Displays typically run throughout December but can start as early as late October and sometimes last until February.
 Top illuminations in Kansai include:

 An imported Christmas tradition gaining traction in Japan in recent years is the European-style festive market.
 These German and Scandinavian markets serve up a healthy dose of seasonal cheer, selling Christmas gifts along with food and drink such as smoked sausages, pickled herring, Christmas cake and mulled wine from stalls surrounded by Christmas lights and decorations.
 You can also expect live music from oompah bands and even Christmas choirs.
-Markets for Kansai in 2023 include:
+Markets for Kansai in 2024 include:

 Of course, Christmas wouldn’t be Christmas without the traditional roast feast.
 Expats fancying a festive meal out with family or friends can find a few restaurants and cafes serving up seasonal menus.
-You won’t find the range of options you’d get in many western countries but, on the other hand, restaurants in Japan are usually open on Christmas Day so you can dine out if you wish.
+You won’t find the range of options you’d get in many western countries but, on the other hand, restaurants in Japan usually open on Christmas Day so you can dine out if you wish.
 Places with festive menu offerings include:

 You can purchase your own supplies if you want to create your own Christmas atmosphere at home.
 The Meat Guy is the go-to purveyor for all festive meats and trimmings.
 Also check out Horizon Farms for meats, plant-based alternatives, vegetables and fruit.
 For other supplies such as Christmas trees, decorations and accessories, visit Costco or Shimo Jima.